 M.Arch, Harvard Graduate School of Design; B.Arch, University of California, Berkeley

-Previously, James worked for four years as an associate architect at Michael Maltzan in Los Angeles, for one year as a junior architect at UN Studio in Amsterdam and was selected as the Peter Rice Fellow at the Renzo Piano Workshop in Paris.
+Previously, Leng worked for four years as an associate architect at Michael Maltzan in Los Angeles, for one year as a junior architect at UN Studio in Amsterdam and was selected as the Peter Rice Fellow at the Renzo Piano Workshop in Paris.
 He is the recipient of numerous honors and awards, including the SOM Prize in Architecture, Design and Urban Design, a $50,000 travel and research fellowship.
-James also received the James Templeton Kelly Prize, awarded to the Best Thesis in Architecture at the Graduate School of Design at Harvard University, where he completed his Master of Architecture degree in 2013 (with commendation, advanced placement).
+Leng also received the James Templeton Kelly Prize, awarded to the Best Thesis in Architecture at the Graduate School of Design at Harvard University, where he completed his Master of Architecture degree in 2013 (with commendation, advanced placement).
 He earned his Bachelor of Architecture (with honors) at the University of California, Berkeley in 2007.

-James’ research will build on his extensive travel to industrial and former industrial building sites around the world.
+Leng’s research will build on his extensive travel to industrial and former industrial building sites around the world.
 Like the two previous Boghosian Fellows, Leng will work closely not only with faculty and students at the School of Architecture, but also with faculty at other schools.

-“I’m delighted to be entering an outstanding community of established educators and young practitioners at the forefront of architecture, design and research, says James.
+“I’m delighted to be entering an outstanding community of established educators and young practitioners at the forefront of architecture, design and research, says Leng.
 “I am also excited to collaborate with other scholars, designers and writers at Syracuse.
 Perhaps most importantly, I am looking forward to working with the students at Syracuse, among the most celebrated architecture schools in the country.
 Working with faculty, staff and students at the school, and indeed, at the University, will sharpen my own ambition and bring depth to my work.”